SystemFw/blog/content/staging/paxos-failures.md

 crashed: in particular in this model it's impossible to distinguish a crashed process from a slow process, or from messages being dropped.

-Of course no guarantees can be given if all processes crash, so we will later see how Paxos defines a maximum number of failures it can tolerate before it no longer works.
-For Paxos, _not working_ means that operations don't succeed, but they never return inconsistent results.

-The guarantees given by Paxos are remarkable since the fault model it uses is quite bleak, which is to say, pretty realistic.
-However, it's worth spelling out faults that are _not_ covered in its model:
+Now, this model is looking pretty bleak, which is to say, fairly realistic, but it's worth spelling out which faults it does not cover:

 - The set of processes is fixed, and known to all participants.
 It can shrink as a result of crash failures, but it won't grow, nor will